 where v1 is the velocity in the SMALLER pipe irrespective of enlargement or contraction of the pipe

 K is called minor loss coefficient.
 It has no units (dimensionless).
-The value of K for various pipe fittings is given below:
+Table gives the value of K for various pipe fittings.

 MINOR LOSS COEFFICIENT ‘K’ FOR MOST COMMONLY USED PIPE FITTING

 Sr. No. Type of Pipe fitting Value of ‘K’

 3. Union, Threaded 0.08